-Tuukka Brunila started working as a PhD student in EuroStorie’s subproject 2, Discovering the Limits of Reason – Europe and the Crisis of Universalism, in the beginning of April.
+Tuukka Brunila started working as a PhD student in EuroStorie’s subproject 2, Discovering the Limits of Reason – Europe and the Crisis of Universalism in the beginning of April 2018.
 Tuukka has a background in continental philosophy and history of philosophy.
 He has been especially intrigued by the relationship between reason and politics.
-Spending an exchange year in Germany also made him more and more interested in questions relating to Europe, its essence and the EU, which has only deepened due to the current political circumstances.
-Tuukka graduated from the University of Helsinki earlier this year, philosophy as his main subject.
+Spending an exchange year in Germany also made him more and more interested in questions relating to Europe, its essence, and the EU, which has only deepened due to the current political circumstances.
+Tuukka graduated from the University of Helsinki in early 2018, philosophy as his main subject.

 Tuukka became interested in philosophy as a teenager after reading lots of poetry – for example poems by Pablo Neruda and those of Pentti Saarikoski, which triggered his interest in politics.
 After reading some writings of Karl Marx, he found himself very enthusiastic about the idea that philosophy ought to change the world.
 Thus, he started studying theoretical philosophy in 2012, as he figured that in order to understand political philosophy, one needs to first understand the larger theoretical questions behind them.
 Tuukka was especially interested in the historical aspects of reason – in contrast to Plato and Hegel, both of whom seemed to argue that reason would be something universal.